Hivemapper’s bounty feature for targeted mapping provides customers fresh data for specific locations.

 How you can source the map data you need

 In just 8 months, the Hivemapper community has mapped 5 million unique road kilometers

 , representing more than 8% of the world’s roadways.
-If you want a specific location to be mapped, simply highlight an area for prioritized coverage and set a HONEY Burst bounty.
-Contributors who drive through these targeted areas can earn bonus HONEY tokens on top of their regular rewards.
+If you want a specific location to be mapped, simply highlight an area for prioritized coverage and set a Burst bounty.
+Contributors who drive through these targeted areas can earn bonus HONEY rewards on top of their regular rewards.
 It’s up to you to decide how much this coverage is worth to you.

-Every week, Hivemapper designates particular locations as HONEY Burst zones based on customer demand and network coverage requirements.
-Once live, the HONEY Burst appears prominently in the Hivemapper app.
+Every week, Hivemapper designates particular locations as Burst zones based on customer demand and network coverage requirements.
+Once live, the Burst appears prominently in the Hivemapper app.
 This notifies contributors of the zones where increased activity will receive bonus rewards.
 We announce new zones on Fridays on our Twitter

 account and Discord server

 and activate them on Mondays.